 Then, let’s click on the blue button + Add New Data Source to create a new Facebook Pixel.

-Decide for a convenient name for your Facebook Pixel and add your domain address to check it later on.
+Decide on a convenient name for your Facebook Pixel and add your domain address to check it later on.

 Done?
 Press Continue.